 How long does chemo brain last?

 Chemo brain normally starts to improve within one year of treatment, but some of the brain damage appears to be permanent.
 As mentioned above, chemotherapy can disrupt the formation of new nerve cells (neurogenesis) in the brain.
-Neurogenesis occurs throughout adulthood and is controlled by cell cycle regulators.
+Although there is some disagreement among researchers, neurogenesis appears to occur throughout adulthood and is controlled by cell cycle regulators.
 The hippocampus, a brain region important to memory and learning, is a primary site of neurogenesis.
 Chemotherapy drugs that act by inhibiting cell cycle progression appear to produce cognitive impairment by disrupting neurogenesis in the hippocampus.
 This means that neurogenesis can start to repair some of the damage caused by chemotherapy once treatment ends.
 The perception of being in a fog lifts and problems with short-term memory and executive functioning appear to resolve within one to five years of the end of treatment.
 However, problems with verbal fluency and psychomotor processing speed can persist long afterwards.

 Long-term effects of chemotherapy on cognitive functioning